About Ebykr

 |---|---|---|

-| 1885 | Company Founding | Edoardo Bianchi opens his first mechanical workshop at No. 7 Via Nirone, Milan, at age 20. |
+| 1885 | Company Founding | Edoardo Bianchi, at age 20, opens his first mechanical workshop at No. 7 Via Nirone, Milan, fixing scales, wheelchairs, and surgical instruments. |

-| 1885–1886 | Product Innovation | Introduces the “safety” bicycle with wheels of nearly equal size and a chain drive, a massive leap in stability. |
+| 1885–1886 | Product Innovation | Introduces the “safety” bicycle with wheels of nearly equal size and a chain drive, based on emerging British standards. |

-| 1888 | Technical Milestone | Becomes the first in Italy to adopt Dunlop’s pneumatic tires with inner tubes. |
+| 1888 | Technical Milestone | Becomes the first in Italy to adopt Dunlop’s pneumatic tires with inner tubes and Pirelli tires on safety framesets. |

 | 1890 | Infrastructure Expansion | Outgrows previous quarters and opens a larger factory on Via Borghetto, Milan. |

-| 1895 | Royal Patronage | Summoned to the Villa Reale in Monza to teach Queen Margherita how to ride; creates the first purpose-built women’s bicycle. |
+| c.
+1893–1895 | Royal Patronage | Summoned to the Villa Reale in Monza to teach Queen Margherita how to ride; creates the first purpose-built women’s bicycle with a modified frame. |

-| 1895 | Brand Recognition | Awarded the title “Supplier of the Real House,” granting use of the Savoy red-crusader coat of arms. |
+| 1895 | Brand Recognition | Awarded the title “Supplier of the Real House,” granting use of the Savoy red-crusader coat of arms on its products. |

-| 1896 | Reparto Corse Founded | Establishes the “Racing Department” to use professional competition as a proving ground for technical solutions. |
+| 1896 | Reparto Corse Founded | Establishes the “Racing Department” to use professional cycling competitions as a proving ground for new technical solutions. |

 | 1897 | Product Diversification | Launches motorcycle production, leveraging mechanical expertise beyond bicycles. |